gdharper/dotfiles/README.md

 # arch-dotfiles
 Configuration files and scripts for my Arch Linux install.
-This is only tested on my 2015 Thinkpad W530.
+This is only tested on my 2015 Thinkpad W530 and a baytrail Chromebook with the MrChromeBox Full ROM fw set.

 ## General usage for fresh Arch Setup
-    1. Follow instructions in guides/arch_install.md to install base arch image.
+    1. Follow guides/arch_install.md to install base arch image.

     2. Modify config files and script files as desired.
-        a.  publish-for-install.sh will copy all files to an isntallation dir
+        a.  publish-for-install will copy all files to an installation dir

-    3. Follow instructions in guides/arch_setup.md to configure system.
+    3. Follow guides/arch_setup.md to configure system.

 ## System Software
 These configuration files and scripts are very specificly designed to